Quronfuleh/bloombloom-task/README.md

 - Created seeders for populating the database with initial sets of frames, lenses, and currencies.
 - Configured polymorphic relationships for prices to flexibly associate with both frames and lenses.

-# Introduction

-This document provides instructions for setting up the project using Laravel Sail.
-The project is designed to offer a seamless shopping experience for eyewear, supporting dynamic pricing in multiple currencies and real-time stock management.
-It uses Laravel v10 and PHP v8 for the backend, with a focus on RESTful API design to serve a frontend that could be built with a modern JavaScript framework like Vue.js or React.

-### Key Features

-- Dynamic pricing management with multi-currency support to cater to a global market.
-- Real-time inventory updates to prevent overselling.
-- Extensive API functionalities to manage products (frames and lenses) and customize user interactions.